dynobase-icon

 There are two pricing tiers:

-1. On-demand capacity mode: The payment is calculated based on the application traffic.
-This option allows the database instance workload to scale up and down as necessary.
-The user need not specify any throughput.
-This choice is ideal if you have less predictable database traffic and want to pay for only what you use.
+1. On-demand capacity mode: Payment is based on application traffic, allowing the database instance workload to scale up and down as needed.
+This option is ideal for unpredictable database traffic, with payment only for usage.

-2. Provisioned capacity mode: In this option, the user must specify the reads and writes per second.
-If necessary, the user can use auto-scaling to adjust the table size automatically.
-We can use this solution if the application traffic is predictable and consistent.
+2. Provisioned capacity mode: Users specify reads and writes per second, with optional auto-scaling to adjust table size automatically.
+This solution is suitable for predictable and consistent application traffic.

 Amazon RDS

-Amazon RDS charges a monthly amount from the user for each database instance.
-RDS also comes with a pay-as-you-go model.
-In addition, there are several pricing tiers based on the database engine (MySQL, Aurora, etc.) and the server capacity we use.
+Amazon RDS charges a monthly fee for each database instance, with a pay-as-you-go model.
+Pricing varies based on the database engine (MySQL, Aurora, etc.) and server capacity used.

 You can read all about the pricing options here.